Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Not Species Appropriate for Obligate Carnivores

 Sweet potatoes might be beneficial to dogs, but cats and dogs are very different.
-While a dog is an omnivore and eats fruit and vegetables as well as meat, cats are strictly obligate carnivores.
+While dogs can eat some fruits and vegetables along with meat, cats are strictly obligate carnivores.

 tabby cat